Harvard Summer Program in Buenos Aires, Argentina

 All afternoon and evening sessions are directly related to classroom study and assignments, and provide students with greater exposure to the cultural life of the city.
 Additional weekend excursions enhance the understanding of the richness and diversity of Argentine culture.
 These include visits to San Antonio de Areco in the province of Buenos Aires, where students can visit the pampas and experience the life of the gauchos.

-Prerequisite: Harvard students must have completed Spanish Aa and Ab, or Spanish Acd, or received the equivalent score on the Harvard University placement test.
+Prerequisite: Harvard students must have completed Spanish 11, Spanish 15, or Spanish 20, or received the equivalent score on the Harvard University placement test.
 Other students must have completed one year or one accelerated semester of college-level beginning Spanish.

 Where You Live and Study